Frequently Asked Questions

-Our birth center package base fee is $8,000 and planned hospital birth fee is $6,000.
+Our birth center package base fee is $8,000.
+This fee includes all routine care for you and for your baby.
 We have a variety of discounts that may decrease your overall cost or develop a payment plan specific to your needs.
 To samples of our New Client forms and financial agreement click HERE

 All of our services are eligible for FSA and HSA reimbursement and financing options may be available to your through United Medical Credit.
 We are willing to entertain creative payment options as well - lets talk and see if we can figure something out.

 Short answer - no - but don't let that immediately determine your decision, in many cases our fees are comparable (sometimes cheaper) than your out-of-pocket expenses using your insurance.
 Especially when you consider all the extra education and support that is included in your care.
 Depending on your individual plan, you may qualify for a gap-exception or out-of-network benefits reimbursement.